 KHP’s Walking and Driving Tours provide opportunities to discover and appreciate the many historical gems found throughout Knoxville that you can see on foot, from a car, or from the comfort of your armchair.
 We hope that you may stop for a visit anywhere along the routes and explore or return at a later date.

-Simply click on the image above (or the link below), and download the PDF to a tablet or print off and follow along a route:
+Simply click on the link below to download the PDF to a tablet or print off and follow along a route:

 The Hill/Cumberland Avenue/Volunteer Boulevard/Stadiums/Ag Campus